Looking for the Best Hikes in Europe? Look no further!

 All the way, you will be hiking past 2-thousanders, while enjoying the welcoming chirping of the meadows and forests.

 The most notorious mountain passes in the north of Slovenia include the Jezersko Sedlo between Carinthia in Austria and the Jezersko in Slovenia, and the Pavlič Pass.

-The beauty of the hike in the is that it takes you from one ancient stone village to another (called Savan), some of which are famous for their UNESCO World Heritage guard towers.
-Here people still travel by horse and keep the traditional mountain lifestyle, unlike anywhere else in Europe.
+The beauty of the hike is that it takes you from one ancient stone village to another (called Savan), some of which are famous for their UNESCO World Heritage guard towers.

-Svaneti is a very easily trekked area, so you can extend your trail from 4 to 7 and to 14 days if you continue to wonder around the region.
+Svaneti is a very easily trekked area, so you can extend your trail from 4 to 7 or even 14 days if you continue to wonder around the region.